ojsl1/metadata-fetcher/README.md

 Instead of attempting to abstract all the different renderers into subclasses call by call at the same time, reduce scope by first abstracting just the currently used one.

+## Namespace Usage
-- Namespace Usage: Encapsulate related variables within namespaces to avoid global scope and reduce the need for prefixes like g.
+Encapsulate related variables within namespaces to avoid global scope and reduce the need for prefixes like g.

 ```c++
 namespace Engine {